thalesbros/Automatic-Screenshot-App/README.md

    - Open the app from your desktop shortcut or system tray icon.

 2. **Set Screenshot Interval:**
-   - Enter the interval (in minutes) in the "Take screenshot in X minutes" field.
+   - Enter the interval (in minutes) in the "Take screenshot every X minutes" field.
 The input supports values from 1 to 60, in increments of 5.

 3. **Select Save Directory:**
    - Use the **Browse** button to choose where screenshots will be saved.
 The default is your Documents folder.